NCAA proposal for extended college football preseason set

-The NCAA football oversight committee has finalized a plan for an extended preseason that would include an additional two weeks for teams to hold walk-throughs.
+The NCAA football oversight committee Thursday finalized a plan for an extended preseason that would include an additional two weeks for teams to hold walk-throughs.

-The proposal goes to the Division I Council, which meets Tuesday, and is expected to be approve.
+The proposed modelgoes to the Division I Council, which the NCAA said will act on it Wednesday.
+The proposal is expected to pass.

 With the pandemic wiping out spring practice for most teams, along with the usual required summer activities for players such as weigh training and film study, a plan was needed to make up for the lost preparation time.